-Today, Andy is living down south in Uno (pronounced YOU-no), Virginia.
-He is semi-retired, but he still cooks three days a week at the Inwood Restaurant in Gordonsville, VA.
-His specialty is Sunday brunch, but he still occasionally cooks chili and he invites all past chili customers to come on down!
+UPDATED FEB.
+2016: Today, Andy is living down south in Orange, Virginia.
+He still cooks three days a week at Country Cookin.
+His specialty is breakfast and brunch, but he still occasionally cooks chili and he invites all past chili customers to come on down!

 Below is Andy's chili recipe which he dictated to me to the best of his recollection.
 He never wrote it down, and in fact at one point he admitted that he had once forgotten the recipe and had to call a friend to help remember it.
 He recited the recipe "per pound of ground beef", which is how I have printed it below.
 In actuality, he would cook a triple batch.